Design U: Lucie Soulard

 Lucie Soulard is a self-employed Jill-of-all-trades: carpenter, sewer, upholsterer, painter, mother of two boys.
 A native of Ottawa, Lucie began her professional life in the hospitality industry.
 After several years, she decided to change careers and enrolled in Ottawa's Algonquin College.
 There, she received a degree in Interior Design and there was no turning back.
 Before starting her own company, SOULARDesign, Lucie worked in industrial and commercial design.
 Currently, her projects focus on residential design and renovation.
-Lucie loves her workshop, her woodworking tools, and her well-worn steel toe boots.
+Lucie loves her workshop, her woodworking tools, and her well-worn boots.